victorhsr/scaling-persistent-connections/README.md

 Both solutions presented bellow are pretty similar, both broadcast the tracking data between all of the instances, so it doesn't matter if the Manager's connections is in a different instance than the Worker's ones.

 This is a solution that works, to a certain extent, but it still have some tradeoffs and bottlenecks that we have discussed in the article.
-So, this is like a partial solution, we still are going to improve this architecture to a most robust one in the chapter two of this article, stay tuned!
+So, this is like a partial solution, we're still going to improve this architecture to a most robust one in the chapter two of this article, stay tuned!

 ### Redis